flowmatters/sourceRy/README.md

 ## Loading the R Module

-There are two main R source code files used in sourceRy: A generic 'source_ei' module for coordinating interaction with the Source external interface, and the 'source_mc' module which contains the core Monte-Carlo logic.
-In addition, there is a third file containing sample time series metrics that can be used in post-processing results ('example_flow_metrics').
+There are two main R source code files used in sourceRy: A generic `source_ei` module for coordinating interaction with the Source external interface, and the `source_mc` module which contains the core Monte-Carlo logic.
+In addition, the `Potions` directory contains useful custom scripts that demonstrate particular examples of SourceRy. `Potions` include a script of sample time series metrics that can be used in post-processing results (`example_flow_metrics`) and a template for Monte-Carlo runs that can be copied and modified (`mc_template`).
 All files can be loaded into an interactive R session using the source command (no relationship to eWater Source!).

 ```R
 source("C:\\TEMP\\source_ei.r")